maxwellmlin/latex-symbols/README.md

 ![LaTeX Symbols Logo](icons/favicon-128.png?raw=true)

 # About
 A Chrome extension that automatically replaces LaTeX commands in forms with their unicode equivalent.
+Helpful for science/math essays and online calculators.

 ## Install
 1. Download the [latest release](https://github.com/maxwellmlin/latex-symbols/releases) and unzip the file